raventid/tracerius/README.md

 [![Build Status](https://travis-ci.org/raventid/tracerius.svg?branch=master)](https://travis-ci.org/raventid/tracerius)

-Tracerius is a simple and fast tracer for your Ruby code.
-It follows your code line by line and deep dive into any gem source code to carefully inspect every method you call.
-Think - it's puts debugging on steroids.
+Tracerius is a simple tracer for your Ruby code.
+It follows your codebase line by line and deep dive into any gem source to carefully inspect every method you call.
+Think - it's "puts debugging" on steroids.

-It's very opinioned out of the box, but in the same time it tries really hard to be flexible, so you can adopt it to your tracing style.
+It's very opinioned out of the box and has only few options to tweak, which makes it extremly simple to use - just plug and play!
+Think - it's Rails among tracers.

 ## Installation